suprachakra/AeroFusionXR/docs/Technical/05_Data_and_Analytics.md

-**At-a-Glance:** Comprehensive end-to-end data lifecycle: ingestion from multiple sources, granular ETL stages, robust QA, multi-layered BI insights, and immutable provenance—all with self-healing and alternative pipelines.
+Comprehensive end-to-end data lifecycle: ingestion from multiple sources, granular ETL stages, robust QA, multi-layered BI insights, and immutable provenance—all with self-healing and alternative pipelines.

 ---